Laboratory Methods to Aid in the Detection of Sepsis (Online CE Course)

 Additional Information

-Content information: This course discusses sepsis and the laboratory tests that are used to detect and intervene in its progression to severe sepsis and septic shock.
-The usefulness and limitations of C-reactive protein, procalcitonin, and lactic acid concentration are covered in the course.
+Content Description: This course discusses sepsis and the laboratory tests used to detect and intervene in its progression to severe sepsis and septic shock.
+It covers the usefulness and limitations of C-reactive protein, procalcitonin, and lactic acid concentration.
 Novel biomarkers that may prove useful as methods for early detection of severe sepsis in the near future are also discussed.

 How to Subscribe